We originally met the client of the including a seaside themed area on the part of the wrap-around roof that faces out towards the Mersey estuary.

 Having not taken on a roof project before we were keen for the challenge and were leaning on the knowledge of our colleague who had worked with roof projects previously.

-Whilst the design layout was in process, we worked with an Interior Designer, (EmmieB Interiors), Architects (D2 Architects, Chester) and Structural Engineers, to apply for planning and once the design layout was agreed and planning was in place, we started working out the logistics of the installation.
+Whilst the design layout of the roof terrace was in process, we worked with an Interior Designer, (EmmieB Interiors), Architects (D2 Architects, Chester) and Structural Engineers, to apply for planning and once the design layout was agreed and planning was in place, we started working out the logistics of the installation.

 By this point we had been working with the client for about 18 months, so had built up a great relationship and trust.
 We agreed between us that the logistics of the project were difficult to put a value on and to save a long involved costing of the project with many approximates and unknowns, that we would work on a day rate basis for installation and a cost plus 10% for all materials.
 The client was happy and more than comfortable with this.